-Adoption of ASU 2018-08 - During the year ended October 31, 2020, the Organization adopted FASB Accounting Standards Update (ASU) 2018-08, Not-for-Profit Entities: Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made (Topic 605), because management believes the standard improves the usefulness and understandability of the Organization's financial reporting.
+Adoption of ASU 2014-09 - During the year ended October 31, 2021, the Organization adopted FASB Accounting Standards Update (ASU) 2014-09, Revenue from Contracts with Customers (Topic 606), as management believes the standard improves the usefulness and understandability of the Organization's financial reporting.
 The Organization's policy of revenue recognition agreed to the new standard and there was no prior period effect upon implementation.